hamza-qureshi/stratascratch/README.md

 Welcome to my SQL Interview Prep repository!

 ## Overview
 This repository contains my solutions to challenges encountered on [StrataScratch](https://www.stratascratch.com).
-It serves as a valuable tool for honing the ability to handle complex logic, in preparation for technical interviews.
+It serves as a valuable tool for honing the ability to handle complex logic in preparation for technical interviews.

  ## Contents